What’s My Motivation? (No, Seriously, I Need to Get Started.)

 No one enjoys cleaning bathrooms or paying bills, but most people can ‘suck it up’ and get the job done.
 However, when a person with ADHD lacks interest in or motivation to complete a job, it is painful (if not impossible) to tackle it.
 Here, learn how to trick your brain into doing what you need it to do.

 An ADDitude reader recently wrote to me: “I know that I’m supposed to do the things on my to-do list each day, but I don’t.
 I have no motivation — and I feel down on myself because of the mistakes and missteps I have made due to my attention deficit disorder (ADHD) symptoms.
 How do I get motivated to do what I’m supposed to do when I’m not feeling good about myself and my abilities?”

 Not being able to get things done when we feel unmotivated ranks up there with other things humans can’t do — breathing underwater, licking our elbows, or sneezing with our eyes open.
-Granted, there are a few people out there who can manage to-do lists without any inspiration, but not many of us can pull it off.
+Granted, there are a few people out there who can manage to-do lists without any inspiration, but not many of us can pull off getting started.

 So, how can we get rid of those negative feelings?
 How can we get motivated?
 What gets our juices flowing so we can get up and do what we want or need to do?
 Simple — doing something that feels good or pleasurable to us.
 People with ADHD need to learn to tap into the meaning, importance, or worth of the task at hand.